Tēnā koutou te whānau whānui o Hokonui Rūnanga

 We have a lot of information on our website to help you through these uncertain times.
 Take the time to look through our COVID-19 section.

-The following has been taken from the Government’s COVID-19 website.
+The following has been taken from the COVID-19 government website:

-Find out more about Alert Level 2 and what it means for you.
+Find out about Alert Level 1 and what it means for you.

 Free phone for questions about medicines